sachgits/accounts-docker/README.md

 NB: A local build will initially pulls many dependencies (~150+M maven libs for the API, ~1.4G npm packages for the UI) and takes approx 20 minutes depending on Internet connection speed.
 Re-building is faster, approx a couple of minutes at the most.

+When building on MacOS, the "envsubst" command used in `make dotfiles` may not be available by default.
+It can be installed with:

+		brew install gettext
+		brew link --force gettext

+To configure email server settings, please edit the "secrets" file and fill in the missing values after having run "make dotfiles"

 ### Other Settings